 Cache checkout link : Attempts to boost the checkout process.
 Results may vary.
 Please test A/B performance.

-Note: It is strongly suggested you only run Ramjet from CLI; however, for very small stores you can run from the admin dashboard.
+Note: It is strongly suggested you only run Ramjet from CLI; however, for very small stores you can run from the admin dashboard, and only for store in single-store mode.

 Ramjet Quick Start Boosting [Small to Medium Catalogs]